Minecraft-Java-Edition-Speedrunning/legal-mods/readme.md

 For developers, these conditions can be found in the `conditional-mods.json` file found in the root of this repository.

-Accessibility mods are also conditional, please read the section below and also the speedrun.com/mc rules.

-## Accessibility Mods

-Accessibility mods are not legal to use unless you have explicit permission from the speedrun.com/mc moderation team.

-Accessibility mods:
-- `motiono`
-- `extra-options`

 ## Internal Mod Files

 Most mods included in this repository are mods made by the community, these mods are included in this repository as .jar files.
 For example: `legal-mods/sodium/1.16.2-1.16.5/sodium-1.16.5-v1.jar`.